wazo-platform/wazo-platform.org/content/blog/queuemetrics-partnership.md

+---
-Title: New partnership with Loway's Queuemetrics-Live
+title: New partnership with Loway's Queuemetrics-Live
-Date: 2017-10-13
+date: 2017-10-13
-Author: The Wazo Authors
+author: The Wazo Authors
-Category: Wazo
+category: Wazo
+Tags:
-Slug: wazo-queuemetrics-partnership
+slug: wazo-queuemetrics-partnership
-Status: published
+status: published
+---

 We are proud to announce our successful integration with Loway's QueueMetrics-Live call-center suite.